This is something I’ve wanted to post about for a while. For anyone who’s traveled in Japan, you cannot go very far without encountering one of these:

 - You shouldn’t open the bag and see what is inside.
 It’s disrespectful.
 I admit I once did it anyway, and opened the Todaiji charm in particular.
 Usually it has a small card or piece of wood wrapped in paper with a blessing.
-I don’t know if it’s really true or not, but I did feel bad about it later, so I haven’t opened up the others.
+I don’t know if it’s really is disrespectful or not, but I did feel bad about it later, so I haven’t opened up any others.

-Again, one important rule custom should be observed: if you purchase an amulet (or the related ofuda planks), you should not throw it away.
+To reiterate though, if you purchase an amulet (or the related ofuda planks), you should not throw it away.
 It’s considered disrespectful to the deity in question, among other things.
 Instead, you are encouraged to bring it back the following year (or later) to any temple or shrine for disposal.
 As you can see, I haven’t done that yet, since I live in the US, but I when we go to Japan, we often bring a few old items with us if possible.
-If not, we try to do it the following year.
+If not, we try to do it the following year.1

 Of course, most Westerners who see these at Shrines and Temples may be confused, or just treat them as souvenirs.
 So, this post is to help explain their cultural significance.
 I can’t say whether they really work or not, or really embody the deity or not.
 I honestly don’t know.
 To some degree though, it doesn’t really matter.
 As Reader and Tanabe write elsewhere, charms and amulets also offer a peace of mind and strengthening of faith (something tangible), but also don’t require faith for them to work.
 They simply represent the deity in question, and have a positive affect as a result.

 Some things to consider the next time you visit a Shinto shrine or Buddhist temple in Japan. 🙂

 1 There are overseas temples and shrines that will also ritually dispose of old items too.